 2. Read Nutrition Facts of Every Packaged Product

 If you are not in the habit of glancing through the nutrition facts of packaged products before buying them, please start doing that right away.
-It will help you to find out the products you should cut down on or completely avoid.
+It will help you find out the products you should cut down on or completely avoid.
 Surprisingly, some food items we think contain very little or no sugar (judging from their taste), actually have a lot of sugar in them.
-Also go through the ingredients, and avoid products that have sugar as one of their first three ingredients.
+Also, go through the ingredients and avoid products that have sugar as one of their first three ingredients.

 3. Completely Avoid The “Sweeties” Section

 If you have become so addicted to sweetened foods that the first two measures will not help, then you have to avoid coming around the departments where your usual sugary delicacies are displayed in the shopping stores.
 Take to the sections where healthy and wholesome foods are displayed.
-Letting these irresistible sweeties to greet your eyes increases your likelihood of buying them, hence you keep consuming more sugar.
+Letting these irresistible sweeties greet your eyes increases your likelihood of buying them, hence you keep consuming more sugar.

 4. Replace Refined Sugar with Natural Ones